$_SERVER['SERVER_NAME'] returns an incorrect value when using IPv6

 nginx, however, uses my machine's hostname if I don't set a server_name statement in the configuration.

-#6 Updated by stbuehler almost 2 years ago
+#6 Updated by stbuehler about 2 years ago

 - you can cat the patches into one file next time :)

 - i think these patches fail when you use dns names, like "Host: lighttpd.net:443" - lighttpd.net has an IPv6 address, so the socket type could be IPv6, but there is no [...]:443. i'd say if the first (non white-space?) char is '[' then search for ']:', otherwise for ':'. (this also means we can test it easier, as this doesn't depend on the socket type, just on the Host: header)

 - it would be very nice if you could add some test-cases for this, probably in the mod_fastcgi part.

 Also available in: Atom